ovh/docs/pages/cloud/dedicated/megaraid_config/guide.en-sg.md

 The default RAID level for OVHcloud server installations is RAID 1, which doubles the space taken up by your data, effectively halving the usable disk space.

-**This guide will help you to configure your server’s disks with RAID 0, which will allow you to use all your disks' usable space.**
+**This guide explains how to configure your server’s disks with RAID 0, which will allow you to use all your disks' usable space.**

 > [!warning]
 >